IslamKhSh/Xdimen/README.md

   - 350dp <= screen width < 400 will use dimens in `values-w350dp/xdimen.xml`.
   - screen width >= 400 will use dimens in `values-w400dp/xdimen.xml`.

-> You can use predefined set as it's , add or remove from it or provide your own set.
+> You can use  a predefined set as it's, adds or removes from it, or provide your own set.

 > Default value is: **[designWidth]** set of designWidth provided value.